Moayd307/superpoweredcv/spec.md

 ## 8. PDF Red‑Team Module (Internal)

 > Purpose: allow operators and advanced users to **test and harden** AI/ATS pipelines against PDF‑based prompt/content injection and parsing edge cases.

-### 8.1 Scope & Safety Guardrails

-- Operates on **test profiles** and templates only (or local copies of user CVs with explicit consent).
-- Not enabled by default in production user flows.
-- Never exports mutated PDFs as normal CVs; they are clearly tagged as **RED TEAM / TEST ONLY**.

 ### 8.2 Integration Points